How to Teach Adjectives to ESL Students

 Now that we’re done covering the most common adjective categories, let’s look at ways you can get students comfortable with using them in sentences.
 Here are some fun activities to use in your next adjective lesson.
 Best of all, most of these activities can be modified for any level and age group of ESL learners.

-Using familiar and popular films such as the Netflix special movie Enola Holmes to introduce your students to natively-used adjectives is a fantastic teaching strategy.
-In addition to this, you’ll notice a higher level of engagement and interest with native content.
+Using familiar and popular films to introduce your students to natively used adjectives is a fantastic teaching strategy.
+In addition to this, you’ll notice a higher level of engagement and interest in native content.

 Useful for Teaching: Descriptive Adjectives